13 Everyday Phrases That Actually Came From Shakespeare

 Meaning: jealousy.

-In “Othello,” Iago describes jealousy as a monster which devours its source.
+In “Othello,” Iago uses describes jealousy as a monster which devours its source.

 “Oh, beware, my lord, of jealousy!